kinny-w/netflixproject/README.md

 # Netflix Dashboard

-This dashboard visualise data of TV shows and movies shown on Netflix.
+This dashboard visualises data of TV shows and movies shown on Netflix.

 ### Steps followed